Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/rendering-in-universalrp.md

 The URP renderer executes a Camera loop for each Camera, which performs the following steps:

-1. Culls rendered objects in your Scene
+1. Culls rendered objects in your scene
 2. Builds data for the renderer
 3. Executes a renderer that outputs an image to the framebuffer.